John Paul II drinking kava during his visit to Fiji

 Kava is a diuretic, so unless you stay hydrated throughout your kava session and before you go to bed, you might experience minor dehydration and some related headache, especially if you consume excessive quantities of kava.

 In some cases, prolonged use of large quantities of kava may cause a temporary and fully reversible skin condition called "kava dermopathy" (or "kani kani").
 It is characterised by dry, scaly and itchy skin.
 Some users have found that straining most or all of the sediment out of the prepared kava can be helpful in preventing it.
 The dermopathy may actually continue to spread after kava use is discontinued, but should begin to recede and disappear within 2-3 weeks (most recover sooner).

 A very small number of users can experience a rare (and mostly minor) allergic reaction to kava, usually characterised by red and/or itchy skin.
 It might be necessary to discontinue kava use if you experience such symptoms.
 In the unlikely event that these symptoms persist or if you experience a more serious allergic reaction to kava, you should get in touch with a medical professional.

 5. Is it safe to drive after kava?

-A number of studies suggests that while kava is a powerful relaxant, it may also significantly enhance cognitive performance.
+A number of studies suggests that while kava is a powerful relaxant, at small (medicinal) doses it may actually enhance cognitive performance.
 In other words, despite its relaxing effects, it does not seem to necessarily impair mental functioning, at least when consumed in amounts covered by the above studies.
-It has also been found that, when taken in moderation, kava does not impair driving ability.
+It has also been found that, when taken in moderation (medicinal dose), kava does not impair driving ability.